inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_vpc_link.md

 end
 ```

-Use `should_not` to test if the entity does not exist.
+Use `should_not` to test that the entity does not exist.

 ```ruby
 describe aws_api_gateway_vpc_link(vpc_link_id: 'VPC_LINK_ID') do